|

 - Set A: Lesson: Art of the First Americans / Project: Native American Totem Designs

-Objective: To introduce the students to three groups of Native Americans whose cultures flourished prior to the arrival of Columbus.
-The students will be able to understand the history and meaning of different artifacts from the Iroquois, the Mound-builders, and the Indians of the Pacific Northwest. - Set B: Lesson: Colonization, the Revolution and the New Nation / Project: Limner Portraits
+Objective: To introduce the students to two groups of Native Americans whose cultures flourished prior to the arrival of Columbus.
+The students will be able to understand the history and meaning of different artifacts from the Iroquois and the Native Americans of the Pacific Northwest. - Set B: Lesson: Colonization, the Revolution and the New Nation / Project: Limner Portraits

 early 20th century.
 The students will learn to recognize important features of folk art and see

-how it expresses the unique stories, experiences, and traditions of different communities. - Set D: Lesson: Westward Movement / Project: Asymmetrical Compositions
+how it expresses the unique stories, experiences, and traditions of different communities. - Set D: Lesson: Westward Expansion / Project: Ink and Watercolor Landscapes

 6th grade